 The above is taken from a government tender document and while it gives you lots of freedom to be innovative it also gives you lots of room to go off in the wrong direction completely.

-PQQ are bit like an application form, think of them as a sort of organisational CV.
+PQQs are bit like an application form, think of them as a sort of organisational CV to showcase what your company already does.
 They will not get you the job but they should get you the interview.

-A PQQ will ask for all of your organisational information, your stats!
+A PQQ will ask for all of your organisational information:

 - Type of company